thanksgiving charcuterie board food platter

 What is pao de queijo?

-Pao de queijo (technically “pão de queijo,” but the tilde over the “a” doesn’t always like to appear in text ?) is a Brazilian cheese bread.
+Pao de queijo (technically “pão de queijo,” but the tilde over the “a” doesn’t always like to appear in text) is a Brazilian cheese bread.
 It’s made with cassava flour or tapioca starch which gives it a soft, chewy texture.
 Because it doesn’t use any wheat, pao de queijo is naturally gluten-free.
 It is mixed with eggs to give a yellowish-gold color and cheese (usually mozzarella or parmesan) to provide a savory flavor.
 The ingredients are rolled into bite-sized balls which make it a popular snack, or side for hearty meals.

 The history of pao de quiejo dates back to the 1700s.
-Apparently the mining areas in Minas Gerais, Brazil gained easy access to certain ingredients including cassava and cheese, so the staple food of pao de queijo was inevitably born.
+The mining areas in Minas Gerais, Brazil gained easy access to certain ingredients including cassava and cheese, so the staple food of pao de queijo was inevitably born.
 However, this wheat-free cheese bread only gained popularity in the mid 20th century.

 Where can I get it?